a-musing-moose/narrative/scum/scum.rst

 What this all points to in a somewhat round about way is that agile, scrum and the likes got something more right that perhaps they know.
 Biofilms and the mechanisms that helps them form are an excellent example of self-organising teams.
 They respond and adjust to the needs and challenges of individuals as event happen.
 They support and encourage each other to be more than just individuals.
 The whole is greater than the sum of it's parts.

 This is how I like think about self-organising teams.
-Though the sharing of informations, the encouragement of individuals and the celebration of each little achievement we all become more resilient, more productive and more accurate.
+Through the sharing of information, the encouragement of individuals and the celebration of each little achievement we all become more resilient, more productive and more accurate.

 Ok, one more little aside into *science*.